What would bloom in your garden today?

 If we think of our thoughts as seeds and our feelings around those thoughts as fertilizer, what would bloom in your life today?

 I have this personal theory that everything shows up about three days later.
-I think that the thoughts we think show up in our world as experiences in about three days.
-The cake binge I experience on Tuesday will show up on my hips by Saturday.
-The exercise I start on Wednesday, as a result of said cake binge on Tuesday. will help to balance out the hip expansion by Sunday.
+I think that the thoughts we think begin to show up in our world as experiences in about three days.
 I have no scientific evidence backing this up, but it does allow for some personal leeway and accountability.

-If I catch my thoughts spiraling in a direction of doom, worry or anxiety (which has been their historical behavior) I can begin to mollify their impact by realizing I have time before they show up in my world as things.
-Slow down their momentum and begin to reverse them.
+If I catch my thoughts spiralling in a direction of doom, worry or anxiety (which has been their historical behavior) I can begin to mollify their impact by realizing I have time before they show up in my world as things.
+I can slow down their momentum and begin to reverse them.

-When you are in the same position and you are not liking where your thought machine is going take a deep breath and remind yourself, you have the reigns on this.
+When you are in the same position and you are not liking where your thought machine is going take a deep breath and remind yourself that you are the one in charge.
 Then do the following:

 Ask yourself – “What will my next thought be?”

-(Thank you Mr. Eckhart Tolle – I got that from the Power of Now) – The empty space that comes from that question is quite profound.
+(Thank you Mr Eckhart Tolle – I got that from the Power of Now) - The space that comes from that question is quite profound.
 It is a way to stop your thought momentum in its tracks.

-If your answer is relief or joy or free or happy start to make of list of three things that bring you to those feeling states.
+If your answer is, "I want to feel relief (or joy or freedom or happy)", make of list of three things that bring you to those feeling states.
 Just three.
 Be specific so you can go into the feeling of a memory you can call on to soothe you.
+You are neutralizing the anxiety and redirecting your energy to align with something that feels better.
+Essentially, you are pulling your energy plug out of the circuit of pain and into the circuit of peace.

 For me I could easily write: